 TK felt the blocks under him jerk upward, and then he was falling, too… but instead of tumbling into an endless blue abyss, his body slowed, then touched down on the bottom of the garden before he could even scream.
 Kari and Gatomon stood there waiting for him, looking as surprised as he felt.
 "H-hey…" he managed.

 "Nice of you to drop in," Gatomon said wryly, then motioned behind her.
 "Looks like there's more here than we thought."

-"I don't get it," Patamon said, flapping over to a statue of a Devidramon (he could fly just fine upside-down, he was pleased to realize) and poking at it.
+"I don't get it," Patamon said, flapping over to a statue of a Devidramon—he was pleased to realize he could fly just fine upside-down—and poking at it.
 "Why's this here?
 It looks too evil!"